hcguersoy/cleanreg/README.md

   -n REPONAME, --reponame REPONAME
                         The name of the repo which should be cleaned up -k KEEPIMAGES, --keepimages KEEPIMAGES
-                        Amount of images which should be kept for the given repo.
+                        Amount of images (not tags!) which should be kept for the given repo.
   -f REPOSFILE, --reposfile REPOSFILE
                         A file containing the list of Repositories and how many images should be kept.
   -c CACERT, --cacert CACERT
                         Path to a valid CA certificate file.
 This is needed if self signed TLS is used in the registry server.
+  -i, --ignore-ref-tags
+                        Ignore tag, or more correct, a digest, if it is referenced multiple times.
+ATTENTION: the default if False!
 ```

 In addition, you can obtain the public docker image to run it in a container:

 ```
-docker run --rm -it hcguersoy/cleanreg
+docker run --rm hcguersoy/cleanreg:v0.3
 ```

 The image is hosted here: [https://hub.docker.com/r/hcguersoy/cleanreg/](https://hub.docker.com/r/hcguersoy/cleanreg/ "")

+*Hint:* `latest` tag is not provided anymore!

 ## Examples